West Virginia Licensing Overview for a Barber

 - High school or GED transcripts

 - Examination results

 - Heath certificate

 Ensure your license remains up to date

-Licensed barbers are required to update their license each year on January 1st.
+Licensed barbers are required to renew their license each year on January 1.
 This can be done easily online through the West Virginia State Board’s online license renewal portal.
-There is a $35 renewal fee for this license.
+There is a $35 renewal fee.